 What is wayfinding?
 How does iOFFICE use it?

 Wayfinding is the ability for users to search for and find colleagues while also providing a way to search for and find where a room is or where something of note is in their workspace.
-Here at iOFFICE we use our online floorplans to create a map of a space, where you can easily search and find rooms or events through the wayfinding kiosk.
+Here at iOFFICE we use our online floorplans to create a map of a space, where you can easily search and find rooms or events through the wayfinding digital signage or kiosk.
 A common use for this tool is to configure it so employees can reserve space like flex desks, conference rooms, and call booths directly.

 How do I choose between a SaaS, hosted or on-premise IWMS?

 The decision of whether or not a SaaS-based, hosted or on-premise solution is the best for your workplace varies between companies.
 It's important to note the true difference between SaaS and hosted comes to upgrades.
 While SaaS-based solutions charge a hosting fee and a monthly fee, upgrades with this type of facilities management software are always free and immediate.
 The data and information are still yours, but you don't need an on-site IT team and site to host any hardware, unlike on-premise.

 When it comes to hosted, service providers often charge users between $80,000 to $100,000 per year to gain access to any upgrades that come along.
 Only true, 100% SaaS charges no upgrade fees, ever.
 Also, with SaaS solutions, the return on investment is seen much faster than with other versions, since there are no internal hosting fees, no IT involvement and setup is much faster.

 To better understand the benefits of SaaS compared to on-premise, you can look at the solution like leasing vs. buying a car.
 With a lease you can use the car how you want, how much you want and on your terms.
 But when you need an oil change or maintenance, the dealer covers those for you.
 You get the best part of using a car without having to deal with the costs and responsibility of upkeep.